John Williams (snooker referee): Referee career

 Williams last refereed the World Championship final in 2002, when Peter Ebdon beat Stephen Hendry in a deciding frame.
 In total, he officiated 11 World finals, including part of the finals in 1975 and 1976.
 In 1983, Williams received a two-year suspended prison sentence, after pleading guilty to selling non-existent snooker tables worth £6,500.
-This led to the World Professional Billiards and Snooker Association (WPBSA) expelling him as a referee, however he later won a legal battle to be reinstated.
+This led to the World Professional Billiards and Snooker Association (WPBSA) expelling him as a referee, although he later won a legal battle to be reinstated.
 In 2003, he sued the WPBSA for wrongful dismissal after the WPBSA contracts for referees included a mandatory retirement age of 64, at a time when Williams was 65.
 He had believed that he had an agreement with the WPBSA that meant he could continue to work, but his contract was terminated at the end of July 2002.

-As the popularity of snooker on television grew during the 1980s, Williams became a household name along with fellow top referees Len Ganley, John Street and Alan Chamberlain.
+As the popularity of snooker on television grew during the 1980s, Williams became a household name along with fellow top referees Len Ganley and John Street.
 Between them, Ganley, Street and Williams refereed 17 of the first 20 World Championship finals held at the Crucible Theatre.
 After Sydney Lee's retirement in 1980, Williams became the referee of the snooker television show Pot Black for the 1981 edition.
 He remained in the role for the remainder of the series and its revivals during the 1990s.
 He made a return to snooker refereeing when he officiated matches in the 2011 World Seniors Championship, and returned for the 2012 tournament.